Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Power, access, setup time, soundcheck, room acoustics and coordination with the venue or technical supplier should be clarified early.

-Pricing logic for corporate event music
+How pricing works for corporate event music

-More information: pricing and offer logic.
+More information: pricing and how our quotes are structured.

 Checklist for a good enquiry